 Knowing what support and resistance levels are and how you can use them to identify when prices are breaking out of these levels, you can use this entry strategy for your trading.

 Whether you’re using a demo account or a live trading account, you can use the charting function of the MT4 trading platform to identify support and resistance levels.
 It is a great idea to try and identify the support and resistance levels on different instruments at different time frames as well.

 Once you are familiar and confident in identifying these levels, you may find it much easier to spot any price breakouts.

 Price breakout is only one of the many entry strategies you can use for your trading.
 If you want to learn more about other entry strategies, you can check out our eBooks about different entry and exit strategies.

 Another important consideration for you as a trader is that while trade entries are important, they are only one component of your trading.

 It is important to have a solid entry strategy.
 But it is equally vital to have a strict risk management and exit strategy.
-All these combined – entry, risk management and exit strategy – can help you on your way to become a good trader.
+All these combined – entry, risk management and exit strategy – can help you on your way to becoming a smart trader.

 The information is not to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any trading strategy.
 Readers should seek their own advice.
 Reproduction or redistribution of this information is not permitted.